BorisMichaelRandebrock/so_long-linux/README.md

 - Play through **9 progressively harder levels**
 - Automatic level progression upon victory
 - Final victory screen after completing all levels (I could not manage to see that one.. )
+- Replay from any level without passing previous levels, from level 0 -> 8
+ fe : `./so_long 6` starts at level 7 ending at level 9 (8)

 ---